Cheddington

 MEN’S GROUP: This usually meets on the first Friday of each month at 10.45 am to noon.
 Contact: Chris Shepheard on 661849.

-The Singalong Café, will be held on Tuesday 9th July 2.30 –4.30 pm at the Methodist Chapel.
-It will be led by Karen, Cathy and Trevor who are all accomplished musicians.
+The Singalong Café will be held on Tuesday 11 March 2.30–4.30 pm at the Methodist Chapel.
+It will be led by, Karen, Cathy and Trevor who are all accomplished musicians.
 Do come along and join us and bring a friend or two, particularly those who might otherwise be at home alone.
 Refreshments will be included thanks to two willing volunteers.
-Please note there will be no Singalong in August.

-BOOKS and JIGSAWS: We now have a small collection of Books and Jigsaws for buying or borrowing; if you are able to make a small donation that would be appreciated.
+BOOKS and JIGSAWS: A collection of paperback books and jigsaws for buying or borrowing; if you are able to make a small donation that would be appreciated.
 Do come and have a look to see if there is anything of interest to you.
 The schoolroom is usually open 9.30 – 11 am on Monday mornings during term time or Friday mornings 10.30 – 12 noon.
-If you have books, in good condition, or jigsaws that you would like to pass on do bring them along.
+If you have paperback books, in good condition, or jigsaws that you would like to pass on do bring them along.

-WARM SPACES: This will continue on Fridays for all those who would like to meet together from 12 noon to 2.30 pm for a soup lunch.
+WARM SPACES: The Methodist Schoolroom will be open on Fridays 12 noon to 2.00 pm for a soup lunch for all those who would like to meet together.
 Donations of tins of soup or bread, tea/coffee or biscuits can be dropped off at the Chapel on Fridays from 10.30 am.
 This is a Churches Together initiative in conjunction with the Parish Council to whom we are most grateful for their financial support.
 All enquiries to Cathy Craft email:

 LOOP SYSTEM